-The Queen, senior royals want a 'workable solution' for future of Harry and Meghan, report says
+The queen, senior royals want a 'workable solution' for future of Harry and Meghan, report says

 The senior members of the royal family have asked their teams to work "at pace" with governments and the Sussexes, a Buckingham Palace source told the Press Association, a national news agency for the United Kingdom.

-The report came a day after Harry and Meghan stunned their subjects by announcing they intended to "step back" from their official duties, dividing their time between the United Kingdom and North America as they "carve out a progressive new role within this institution."
+The report came a day after Harry and Meghan stunned the British public with their announcement that they intended to "step back" from their official duties, dividing their time between the U.K. and North America as they "carve out a progressive new role within this institution."

-The Queen and other key members of the royal family were "hurt" by Harry and Meghan's decision to issue a personal statement Wednesday, according to the Press Association.
+The queen and other key members of the royal family were "hurt" by Harry and Meghan's decision to issue their personal statement Wednesday, according to the Press Association.

-In a decidedly brief statement issued after the announcement, Buckingham Palace suggested the retreat of the Sussexes from their formal roles was far from a done deal.
+In a decidedly brief statement issued after their announcement, the palace suggested the retreat of the Sussexes from their formal roles was far from a done deal.

 "Discussions with The Duke and Duchess of Sussex are at an early stage," the palace said.
 "We understand their desire to take a different approach, but these are complicated issues that will take time to work through."